James Cossins

-James Cossins (4 December 1933 – 12 February 1997) was an English character actor.
+James Cossins (4 December 1933 – 12 February 1997) was an English actor.
 Born in Beckenham, Kent, he became widely recognised as the abrupt, bewildered Mr Walt in the Fawlty Towers episode "The Hotel Inspectors" and as Mr Watson, the frustrated Public Relations training course instructor, in an episode of Some Mothers Do 'Ave 'Em.

 Early life

-He was born in Beckenham and educated at the City of London School.
+Cossins was born in Beckenham and educated at the City of London School.
 After serving in the Royal Air Force, he trained at Royal Academy of Dramatic Art, where he won the silver medal in 1952.

 Career

-He first appeared in repertory theatre and at the Nottingham Playhouse.
+Cossins first appeared in repertory theatre and at the Nottingham Playhouse.
 He played a wide range of characters throughout his colourful and extensive career on television and stage, often portraying blustering, pompous, crusty and cantankerous characters.
 Cossins appeared in Charley's Aunt at the Apollo Theatre in 1971 with Tom Courtenay, David Horovitch, Garth Forwood, Joanna McCallum, and Celia Bannerman.
 He appeared in more than forty films, including The Anniversary (recreating his West End stage role), and The Lost Continent (both 1968), Gandhi (1982), and The Man with the Golden Gun (1974).